Creating a Contract

 CLAIM WORKFLOW

-If your Claims or Certificates require multiple internal approvals, use these workflows to ensure everyone required signs off on them each month.
+If your Claims or Payment Schedules require multiple internal approvals, use these workflows to ensure everyone required signs off on them each month.
 For further detail on how to set these up, go to our Approval Workflows article.

 TIME ZONE

-Time Zones are automatically populated based on project address and affect how times are displayed for Claim and Certificate dates.
+Time Zones are automatically populated based on project address and affect how times are displayed for Claim and Payment Schedule dates.

 BASE CONTRACT, VARIATIONS, MATERIALS